14 tips to be more productive at work and in your private life

 Kim (2016) shows that assertiveness training reduces the effect of work stress.

-Summarizing, developing assertiveness can reduce stress and as long as stress has a negative effect on productivity (Halkos & Bousinakins, 2010), increasing your assertiveness will allow you to improve your productivity.
+Summarizing, developing assertiveness can reduce stress, and as long as stress hurts productivity (Halkos & Bousinakins, 2010), increasing your assertiveness will allow you to improve your productivity.

 Operational tip: improve your assertiveness